Saul Goodman: Season 6

 Lalo gives Jimmy a loose description of Gus Fring and instructs him to drive to Gus's house and shoot him; Jimmy convinces Lalo to send Kim instead.
 Lalo restrains Jimmy and asks about his involvement with the raid on Lalo's house.
 Jimmy disclaims knowledge and blames Nacho.
 Lalo leaves the house to go to Gus's laundry, but says he will return to resume the interrogation.
 Gus recognizes Kim's arrival at his house as a diversion and heads to his laundry.
 Unknown to Jimmy, Gus kills Lalo.
 Mike and his men arrive at the apartment and free Jimmy.
 Kim is reunited with him the following morning; Mike tells them they will not see Lalo again and stages Howard's death to look like a suicide.
 He also instructs them to make the suicide story plausible by maintaining their ruse about Howard's drug addiction, and warns them never to reveal the truth.

 Jimmy and Kim attend Howard's memorial at HHM and learn the firm will downsize and rebrand.
 Jimmy tells Howard's widow Cheryl that he could have been nicer to Howard, but was jealous because Howard had Chuck's respect, while Jimmy did not.
 After Kim decides to stop being an attorney he begs her to reconsider, but she tearfully refuses, confesses her guilt over ruining Howard's life and says she believes she and Jimmy will hurt everyone around them if they stay together.
 Kim leaves Jimmy and they divorce in 2004.
 Kim refuses to take her share of the Sandpiper settlement money and moves to Florida.
 After the papers are signed Jimmy calls for his next client, Emilio Koyama.
-Outside, Kim meets Emilio's friend, Jesse Pinkman, who asks if Jimmy is a good lawyer.
+Outside, Kim meets Emilio's friend, Jesse Pinkman, who asks if Jimmy is "any good".
 Kim tells Jesse that he was when she knew him.

 In a flashforward, Jimmy has fully embraced his Saul Goodman persona, as exemplified by his acquisition of a sprawling mansion (decorated in ostentatious motifs redolent of Bob Guccione's townhouse on New York's Upper East Side) and a white Cadillac DeVille.
 He begins work upon waking, regularly employs prostitutes (offering an energy bar to a departing sex worker while he multitasks), and mentions his alprazolam dealer to Francesca on a preparatory phone call.
 His office has been renovated, and includes an inflatable Statue of Liberty on the roof and wallpaper resembling the United States Constitution.